3D-iceland/volcanoes/README.md

 Description: Mold frame for casting relief maps.
 Four pieces needed to create a frame.
 Fits various sized models.
 Pieces are fastened together with clamps/clothes pins.

 ### Wall_mount_10mm_impression.stl
-Description: Object to create an impression into back of plaster cast for hanging on wall.
+Description: Object to create an 4mm x 30mm impression into back of plaster cast for hanging on wall.
 10mm deep from top of mold frame.

 ### Wall_mount_15mm_impression.stl
-Description: Object to create an impression into back of plaster cast for hanging on wall.
+Description: Object to create an 4mm x 30mm impression into back of plaster cast for hanging on wall.
 15mm deep from top of mold frame.

 ### Wall_mount_20mm_impression.stl
-Description: Object to create an impression into back of plaster cast for hanging on wall.
+Description: Object to create an 4mm x 30mm impression into back of plaster cast for hanging on wall.
 20mm deep from top of mold frame.

 ## Slicing of STL files